 Equipment Prescription: They prescribe necessary equipment, such as wheelchairs, walkers, and other adaptive devices, to enhance patient care and safety.

-Treatment Planning: They develop tailored treatment programs that can include therapeutic exercises, medications, physical or occupational therapy referrals, and other interventions.
+Treatment Planning: They develop tailored treatment programs that may include therapeutic exercises, medications, referrals for physical or occupational therapy, and other interventions.

 Who They Help